kliment-olechnovic/curriculum-vitae/Kliment_Olechnovic_CV.markdown

 are world-wide experiments focused on the blind testing of methods for protein structural bioinformatics.

 **2019**
-: Contributed to top results (ranked 3rd) in modeling structures of protein complexes in the CAPRI experiment rounds 38–45.
+: Contributed to one of the top performances (ranked 3rd) in modeling structures of protein complexes in the CAPRI experiment rounds 38–45.
 Group "Venclovas", members: Dapkūnas J, Kairys V, Olechnovič K, Venclovas Č.

 **2018**